victorchall/EveryDream2trainer/doc/CAPTION_COG.md

 `--max_new_tokens 120` Truncates output after n tokens.
 May cut off captions abruptly.

 `--no_repeat_ngram_size 3` prevents the same n-gram (sequence of size n-tokens) from being repeated in the output.
 Default is 0, which means no n-gram is prevented from repeating.
 Setting this to 2 or 3 can help prevent the model from repeating itself.

-`--min_new_tokens 5` Force the model to produce at least n tokens.

-`--max_new_tokens 120` Truncates output after n tokens.
-May cut off captions abruptly.

 #### Sampling args